codership/documentation/galeracluster/source/training/tutorials/galera-installation.rst

 When ``iptables`` starts it now reads the new defaults, with your updates to the firewall.

-.. note:: For more information on setting up the firewall for Galera Cluster and other programs for configuring packet filtering in Linux and FreeBSD, see :doc:`Firewall Settings <../../../documentation/firewall-settings>`.
+For more information on setting up the firewall for Galera Cluster and other programs for configuring packet filtering in Linux and FreeBSD, see :doc:`Firewall Settings <../../../documentation/firewall-settings>`.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^